-The alternate method intended only for programming equipment, and requires $V{\rm ID}$ on address pin A9 and OE#.
-This method is compatible with programmer routines written for earlier 3.0 volt-only AMD flash devices.
-For detailed information, contact an AMD representative.
+The alternate method intended only for programming equipment requires $V{\rm ID}$ on address pin A9 and OE#.
+This method is compatible with programmer routines written for earlier 1.8 volt-only AMD flash devices.
+Publication number 22244 contains further details; contact an AMD representative to request a copy.